The Who Sell Out: Writing and recording

 Once the decision was made, the group spent 11 October at De Lane Lea recording several commercials for the concept including "Odorono", "Heinz Baked Beans", "John Mason Cars", "Bag O'Nails", "Rotosound Strings", "Medac" and the song "Silas Stingy".
 Entwistle had penned "Heinz Baked Beans", "Medac" and "Silas Stingy", while he and Moon came up with most of the short ad interludes like "John Mason" and "Rotosound Strings".
 The next day, "Tattoo" and "Glittering Girl" (first attempted at sessions for "Pictures of Lily" back in early April and considered a possible single, though ultimately left an outtake) were recorded.
 "Tattoo" had been penned by Townshend in Las Vegas just before the trip back to England, concerning the outraged reaction the group received by reactionaries in the deep South who questioned their masculinity.
 On 20 October "Jaguar" and a rejected remake of "Rael" were attempted at IBC along with lead vocals for "Armenia City In The Sky", finishing the song.
-With time running out to complete the album, 24 October was spent at De Lane Lea finishing the rest of the commercial interludes including "Premiere Drums", "Speakeasy", "Charles Atlas" and "Track Records" along with an acoustic remake of "Mary Anne With the Shaky Hand" which would find its way on the album.
+With time running out to complete the album, 24 October was spent at De Lane Lea finishing the rest of the commercial interludes including "Premier Drums", "Speakeasy", "Charles Atlas" and "Track Records" along with an acoustic remake of "Mary Anne With the Shaky Hand" which would find its way on the album.
 On the 26th, a new mono master prepared for "Rael" chopped off the final portion of the track, which would not first see release until it appeared as "Rael 2" on the Thirty Years of Maximum R&B box set.
 Finally, an old Townshend ballad named "Sunrise" written for his mother, originally demoed with different lyrics in 1965 was taped at IBC on 2 November, although Moon did not want it on the album.
 With the addition of "Sunrise", it was decided to leave "Jaguar" as an outtake and the sessions were complete.

 The album was mixed by Lambert and Damon Lyon-Shaw intermittently throughout November, coming up with a finished master at IBC on 20 November.
 While the concept of the album with its song-commercials and mock jingles is maintained through the first side, it disappears midway through the second side after "Medac", although the band had recorded many other jingles they could have used to complete the side.
 The album was scheduled for release on 17 November until Odorono deodorant threatened to sue over their image on the album's cover art, prompting Stamp to negotiate with all four products seen on the front and back covers to ensure their permission for use.